garrettgcraig/EDS223-HW2/README.md

 ### Key Literature

 - Ellis-Soto, D., Chapman, M., & Locke, D. H. (2023).
 Historical redlining is associated with increasing geographical disparities in bird biodiversity sampling in the United States. *Nature Human Behaviour*, 7, 1869–1877. https://doi.org/10.1038/s41562-023-01688-5

-### Course

-This analysis was completed as Homework Assignment 2 for EDS 223: Spatial Analysis, taught by Professor Ruth Oliver at the Bren School of Environmental Science & Management.

-## License

-This project is part of academic coursework and is intended for educational purposes.